 From day one, you will be enrolled in classes in your major that give you a foundation to such potential career paths as field producer, sports information director, sports anchor, publicist, planner, marketer, social media strategist, and more.

 There are opportunities to collaborate with faculty on research.
-For example, Danielle Pluchinsky, a junior Sports Media major, collaborated with her advisor and professor, Dr. Tim Mirabito, on an article to appear in the fall 2020 issue of Communication & Sport.
+For example, Danielle Pluchinsky, a junior Sports Media major, collaborated with her adviser and professor, Dr. Tim Mirabito, on an article to appear in the fall 2020 issue of Communication & Sport.
 “News routines in the TV sports department: Shifting expectations and technology in an increasingly digital landscape” - read more about that project here.

 Sports Media students supplement coursework with required internship experiences and by getting involved with student media and athletics at Ithaca College, including the campus television station (ICTV), the campus radio stations (92 WICB and VIC), and the campus newspaper (Ithacan).
 The Gridiron Report, Big Red Faceoff, Sports Final, and So You Think You Know Sports are long-running ICTV productions, entirely produced, directed, scripted, and reported by students.